 The White Tiger x Indian goat curry

-The White Tiger, the movie adapted from Aravind Adiga’s brilliant and bestselling novel of the same name, is due to premier on Netflix on January 22.
+The White Tiger, the movie adapted from Aravind Adiga’s brilliant and bestselling novel of the same name, is available on Netflix.

 Adarsh Gourav stars in his first lead role and is supported by Rajkummar Rao and Priyanka Chopra Jonas in a powerful drama about subjugation, the caste system and the fight for freedom.
 Astonishing cinematography reveals Delhi and Bangalore in all their gritty beauty.

 The beautifully rich Indian goat curry created by the team at Claytons & The Glasshouse in Barnstaple references the flavours of India and, dare we say it, would probably be a tiger’s choice of dinner protein.

 If that’s a bit too carnivorous, Hugh Fearnley Whittingstall’s fish and tomato curry could be more to your taste.

 For lighter viewing, make a date with Netflix’s addictive Indian Matchmaking which offers a fascinating insight into upmarket matchmaking services.

 The first series of this Emmy-nominated collection of New York tales is pure class.
 An all-star cast including Anne Hathaway, Tina Fey and Dev Patel star in an eight individual short films based on stories originally published in The New York Times’ long-running column of the same name.